Eisa Davis: Career

 Davis starred as Addie Pickett, nurse and receptionist at Bluebell, Alabama's local medical practice in The CW's series Hart of Dixie, a fish-out-of-water story about a New York City doctor (Rachel Bilson) adjusting to life in a small Southern town after she inherits a local medical practice.

-In 2012/13 Davis was Symphony Space's artist-in-residence.
-She taught at Williams College as an Arthur Levitt Fellow for the 2013/14 season.
-While continuing to write and act in plays, Davis became more known with roles on House of Cards and Mare of Easttown and Kindred.
-She also wrote for television for Spike Lee’s Netflix series She’s Gotta Have It, as well as on Justified: City Primeval.
+In 2012 and 2013 Davis was Symphony Space's artist-in-residence.
+She taught at Williams College as an Arthur Levitt Fellow for the 2013-14 season.
+While continuing to write and act in plays, Davis also acted roles in House of Cards, Mare of Easttown, and Kindred.
+She also wrote for television for Spike Lee's Netflix series She's Gotta Have It, as well as on Justified: City Primeval.

+In the summer of 2015, she starred in Dave Malloy's musical Preludes at Lincoln Center.
+In the summer of 2017, she starred in Julius Caesar at the Delacorte Theater.

 Davis has two albums of her own music, Something Else and Tinctures.
 Some of her songs have been featured on the Showtime series Soul Food.
 Davis also narrated the role of Celestial Davenport Hamilton in the audiobook version of An American Marriage by Tayari Jones.
 Mushroom, a bilingual play Davis wrote about mushroom pickers around Kennett Square, PA earned several Barrymore nominations after its premiere in 2022.
-Her play Bulrusher was produced at Berkeley Rep OCT 27–DEC 3, 2023.
+Her play Bulrusher was produced at Berkeley Repertory Theatre from October 27 until – December 3, 2023.

-In 2024, Eisa Davis's play Bulrusher was adapted into an opera by West Edge Opera in Berkeley, California.
-The production was part of the company's summer festival, bringing Davis's story to a new medium.
+In 2024, Bulrusher was adapted into an opera by West Edge Opera in Berkeley, California.
+The production was part of the company's summer festival.